Bounding causal effects with an unknown mixture of informative and non-informative missingness: Proofs

-\begin{remark} Corollary 1 follows immediately from the proof of Proposition 6.
-Because the influence function has mean-zero, so that the expressions above can be used to establish a moment condition establishes the estimator as the solution that sets the expression to zero \citep{kennedy2022semiparametric}.
+\begin{remark} Corollary \ref{corr:1} follows immediately from the proof of Propositions 6 and 11.
+Because the influence function has mean-zero, so that the expressions above can be used to establish a moment condition establishes the estimator as the solution that sets the expression to zero \cite{kennedy2022semiparametric}.
 For example, applying this to $b_{3aa'}$, we see that

 \end{remark}